 Azulik Uh May

 As you make your way back towards town, stop at Azulik Uh May.
 Azulik Uh May is an interactive art exhibit located in the jungles surrounding Tulum.
 The exhibit is located 25km northeast of Tulum, approximately 30 minutes from the Tulum city center.
+Entrance used to be free, but they’ve recently raised the price to $20 USD.
+Make sure to book a ticket ahead of time.

 Lunch + Relaxing